nekomask/website_portfolio/README.md

 In addition to these pages, there is a fixed footer that contains links to my LinkedIn and Github along with my email address which I did not make clickable because I hate when microsoft office tries to pop-up.

-Thank you for visiting my webpage!
+Thank you for visiting my website!
 :)